alloverse/alloverse.github.io/index.md

 Phew, that's a handful.
 Let's step through it.

 - `popup` is our new popup window.
 It's another surface, one meter by a half.
-- To it, we add a [TextField](/doc/classes/TextField.html)!
+- To it, we add a [TextField](/doc/classes/TextField.html){:target="_blank"}!
 This is your standard issue text input view.
-Tapping it will focus it, which will display a virtual keyboard to the user (or if you have a hardware keyboard, you can just use that).
+Tapping it will give it focus, allowing you to type something in it with your keyboard.
+(If you would do this while using the Alloverse headset app, it will display a virtual keyboard for you to use.
 - We want to close the popup both when the return key is pressed, and when you manually tap the "Add" button, so let's create a callback we can use for both called `done`.
 - `onReturn` is used to react to return/enter key, and we can also use it to make sure a newline character isn't added to the text.
 - `showNewTodoPopup` has been called with a `hand`.
 That's the hand of the user that tapped the "Add todo button".
 It belongs to an avatar, so we can actually ask the avatar if it would pretty please focus this text field, so the user can begin typing in it directly?
 If you'd be so kind.